Viber: Public Accounts, Chatbots, and Communities

 In 2022 Rakuten Viber partnered with Taimi, LGBTQ+ dating app, to add a bot powered by Viber to its freeware ecosystem, to match members of its user base and serve as an educational resource for about the LGBTQ+ community.

-In January 2023, the company announced offerings such as a Business Inbox and a searchable Commercial Account.
-Business Inbox is a dedicated space for brand-user interactions, accessible directly from an individual’s regular Chats screen.
-Commercial Account is a business account.

 In February 2023 Rakuten Viber launched its chatbot AI Chat & Create, which allows users to ask questions and design images directly through the Viber app.

 In July 2023 Viber partnered with ICONIQ to bring users to connect with an AI robot companion Kuki so users can chat and interact with Kuki directly on the app.

-Viber Plus

-In May 2023, Viber Plus was launched internationally, including enhancements to the app like access to paid stickers, the ability to change the Viber app icon and customer service access over live chat.

-In August 2023, the company released two Viber Plus features for iOS users: Invisible Mode and Read Voice Messages.
-Read Voice Message feature turns voice messages into text, so any message can be ready anytime.
-Invisible Mode allows users to privately read messages and browse on the platform.

 Viber Payments

 In April 2023, Rakuten Viber launched Viber Payments, a real-time account-to-account (A2A) money transfer service in Greece.
 Viber Payments enables instant and free transactions between Viber users in Greece, Cyprus, Lithuania, Estonia, Slovenia, Slovakia, Croatia and Germany.
 Viber users in these countries can send money to each other in an easy and secure manner by creating a digital wallet through a two-minute process that requires registration and email confirmation.